Legal Resources and Advice regarding emigration and relocation from South Africa to the UK, USA etc.

 Are there possible consent issues regarding passports, and relocation or emigration?
 If you answered yes, have a look at the articles on this website that you may of use.

-Relocation with my minor child to China, Shanghai (Consent and Refusal) – Advocate Muhammad Abduroaf
+Relocation with my minor child to United States, New York City (Consent and Refusal) – Advocate Muhammad Abduroaf

-Relocation with my minor child to China, Shanghai (Consent and Refusal) – Advocate Muhammad Abduroaf The world is becoming a much smaller place, and technology plays a huge role.
+Relocation with my minor child to United States, New York City (Consent and Refusal) – Advocate Muhammad Abduroaf The world is becoming a much smaller place, and technology plays a huge role.
 People are moving across the world for employment, love and happiness, something that was not the norm a few decades ago.
 There is no reason why you should remain in South Africa if you can find a better life for yourself and your family overseas.
 Moving overseas may provide you with the quality of life you want or the possibility of experiencing things you always wanted.
 The same applies to your child or children relocating with you.
-Relocation of your minor child to Shanghai, China If you are single and do not have any minor children, then moving around the world would not be too complicated.
+Relocation of your minor child to New York City, United States If you are single and do not have any minor children, then moving around the world would not be too complicated.
 All you need to do is ensure that you have the necessary travel documentation and travel ticket (and spending money), and off you go.
-However, if you want to travel with your minor children (for example, ages three or four) or relocate to another country, things may not be that simple.
+However, if you want to travel with your minor children (for example, ages five or six) or relocate to another country, things may not be that simple.
 Firstly, if there is another parent, and he or she has parental responsibilities and rights, then his or her consent is required.
-For example, let us say you live in Secunda or Mmabatho, South Africa, and you want to relocate to Shanghai, China, you would require the other parent’s consent to leave South Africa with your minor child.
+For example, let us say you live in King William’s Town or Parys, South Africa, and you want to relocate to New York City, United States, you would require the other parent’s consent to leave South Africa with your minor child.
 This can cause challenges, especially if the staying parent (in South Africa) does not agree to the relocation.
-What about Passport Consent to travel or relocate to Shanghai, China?
-The same applies when it comes to your minor child applying for a South African passport to relocate to China, or any country.
+What about Passport Consent to travel or relocate to New York City, United States?
+The same applies when it comes to your minor child applying for a South African passport to relocate to United States, or any country.
 Both parents who have parental responsibilities and rights of guardianship will have to consent to the minor child’s passport application as well.
 In this regard, both parents have to be at the Department of Home Affairs (or the relevant bank that also assists with passport application) when making the Application with the minor child.
 This can be challenging if you have a disinterested parent who does not want to cooperate with the passport application.
 As you will see later, legal action would need to be taken.
-What are the steps to follow when I want to relocate to Shanghai, China with my minor child? ...
+What are the ...

-Relocation with my minor child to India, Jaipur (Consent and Refusal) – Advocate Muhammad Abduroaf The world is becoming a much smaller place, and technology plays a huge role.
+Relocation with my minor child to India, Chennai (Consent and Refusal) – Advocate Muhammad Abduroaf The world is becoming a much smaller place, and technology plays a huge role.
 People are moving across the world for employment, love and happiness, something that was not the norm a few decades ago.
 There is no reason why you should remain in South Africa if you can find a better life for yourself and your family overseas.
 Moving overseas may provide you with the quality of life you want or the possibility of experiencing things you always wanted.
 The same applies to your child or children relocating with you.
-Relocation of your minor child to Jaipur, India If you are single and do not have any minor children, then moving around the world would not be too complicated.
+Relocation of your minor child to Chennai, India If you are single and do not have any minor children, then moving around the world would not be too complicated.
 All you need to do is ensure that you have the necessary travel documentation and travel ticket (and spending money), and off you go.
-However, if you want to travel with your minor children (for example, ages nine or ten) or relocate to another country, things may not be that simple.
+However, if you want to travel with your minor children (for example, ages one or two) or relocate to another country, things may not be that simple.
 Firstly, if there is another parent, and he or she has parental responsibilities and rights, then his or her consent is required.
-For example, let us say you live in Oudtshoorn or Lebowakgomo, South Africa, and you want to relocate to Jaipur, India, you would require the other parent’s consent to leave South Africa with your minor child.
+For example, let us say you live in Constantia or Ulundi, South Africa, and you want to relocate to Chennai, India, you would require the other parent’s consent to leave South Africa with your minor child.
 This can cause challenges, especially if the staying parent (in South Africa) does not agree to the relocation.
-What about Passport Consent to travel or relocate to Jaipur, India?
+What about Passport Consent to travel or relocate to Chennai, India?
 The same applies when it comes to your minor child applying for a South African passport to relocate to India, or any country.
 Both parents who have parental responsibilities and rights of guardianship will have to consent to the minor child’s passport application as well.
 In this regard, both parents have to be at the Department of Home Affairs (or the relevant bank that also assists with passport application) when making the Application with the minor child.
 This can be challenging if you have a disinterested parent who does not want to cooperate with the passport application.
 As you will see later, legal action would need to be taken.
-What are the steps to follow when I want to relocate to Jaipur, India with my minor child? ...
+What are the steps to follow when I want to relocate to Chennai, India with my minor child? ...

-Relocation with my minor child to «Country», «City_1» (Consent and Refusal) – Advocate Muhammad Abduroaf
+Relocation with my minor child to Spain, Madrid (Consent and Refusal) – Advocate Muhammad Abduroaf

-Relocation with my minor child to Taiwan, Taipei (Consent and Refusal) – Advocate Muhammad Abduroaf
+Relocation with my minor child to the United States of America, Los Angeles (Consent and Refusal) – Advocate Muhammad Abduroaf

-Relocation with my minor child to Taiwan, Taipei (Consent and Refusal) – Advocate Muhammad Abduroaf The world is becoming a much smaller place, and technology plays a huge role.
+Relocation with my minor child to the United States of America, Los Angeles (Consent and Refusal) – Advocate Muhammad Abduroaf The world is becoming a much smaller place, and technology plays a huge role.
 People are moving across the world for employment, love and happiness, something that was not the norm a few decades ago.
 There is no reason why you should remain in South Africa if you can find a better life for yourself and your family overseas.
 Moving overseas may provide you with the quality of life you want or the possibility of experiencing things you always wanted.
 The same applies to your child or children relocating with you.
-Relocation of your minor child to Taipei, Taiwan If you are single and do not have any minor children, then moving around the world would not be too complicated.
+Relocation of your minor child to Los Angeles, United States of America If you are single and do not have any minor children, then moving around the world would not be too complicated.
 All you need to do is ensure that you have the necessary travel documentation and travel ticket (and spending money), and off you go.
 However, if you want to travel with your minor children (for example, ages nine or ten) or relocate to another country, things may not be that simple.
 Firstly, if there is another parent, and he or she has parental responsibilities and rights, then his or her consent is required.
-For example, let us say you live in Krugersdorp or Umlazi, South Africa, and you want to relocate to Taipei, Taiwan, you would require the other parent’s consent to leave South Africa with your minor child.
+For example, let us say you live in Bellville or Pietermaritzburg, South Africa, and you want to relocate to Los Angeles, United States, you would require the other parent’s consent to leave South Africa with your minor child.
 This can cause challenges, especially if the staying parent (in South Africa) does not agree to the relocation.
-What about Passport Consent to travel or relocate to Taipei, Taiwan?
-The same applies when it comes to your minor child applying for a South African passport to relocate to Taiwan, or any country.
+What about Passport Consent to travel or relocate to Los Angeles, United States?
+The same applies when it comes to your minor child applying for a South African passport to relocate to United States of America, or any country.
 Both parents who have parental responsibilities and rights of guardianship will have to consent to the minor child’s passport application as well.
 In this regard, both parents have to be at the Department of Home Affairs (or the relevant bank that also assists with passport application) when making the Application with the minor child.
 This can be challenging if you have a disinterested parent who does not want to cooperate with the passport application.
 As you will see later, legal action would need to be taken.
-What are the steps to follow when I want to relocate to Taipei, Taiwan with my minor child? ...
+What are ...

 Relocation with my minor child to Saudi Arabia, Mecca (Consent and Refusal) – Advocate Muhammad Abduroaf